Shelve all Your Worries Here!

 This 21st century conversion from a cow byre (See inside) is a cosy and stylish holiday cottage hideaway for two people in the heart of the Shropshire Hills AONB.

-This comfortable holiday cottage provides the ideal location for a peaceful, relaxing break surrounded by the beauty of the Shropshire Hills (look around)
+This comfortable holiday cottage provides the ideal location for a peaceful, relaxing break surrounded by the the Shropshire Hills Area of Outstanding Beauty (look around)

 Prices & Availability

 For special offers click on News at top right